 - Patients prone to excessive bleeding

-- Patients with nerve damage that could impact either percutaneous tibial nerve or pelvic floor function
+- Patients with nerve damage that could affect tibial nerve or pelvic floor function

-- Patients who are pregnant or planning to become pregnant during the duration of the treatment
+- Women who are pregnant or planning on becoming pregnant during the duration of the therapy.